-All ADCs are identical in the MCP3910, and they include a proprietary second-order modulator with a multi-bit 5-level DAC architecture (see Figure 5-1).
-The quantizer is a flash ADC composed of four comparators with equally spaced thresholds and a thermometer output coding.
-The proprietary 5-level architecture ensures minimum quantization noise at the outputs of the modulators without disturbing linearity or inducing additional distortion.
-The sampling frequency is DMCLK (typically 1 MHz with MCLK = 4 MHz) so the modulators are refreshed at a DMCLK rate.
+The ADC includes a proprietary second-order modulator with a multibit 5-level DAC architecture (see Figure 5-1).
+The quantizer is a Flash ADC composed of four comparators with equally spaced thresholds and a thermometer output coding.
+The proprietary five-level architecture ensures minimum quantization noise at the outputs of the modulators, without disturbing linearity or inducing additional distortion.
+The sampling frequency is DMCLK (typically 1 MHz with MCLK = 4 MHz), so the modulators are refreshed at a DMCLK rate.

-Figure 5-1 represents a simplified block diagram of the delta-sigma ADC present on MCP3910.
+Figure 5-1 represents a simplified block diagram of the Delta-Sigma ADC present on the MCP3918.